40 Productive Things to do When Bored

 20. Create a Website

 Have you ever wanted to create a website?
 If the answer is yes, you should take some downtime to get started.
 Check out my Bluehost review.
-It goes in-depth on why I recommend Bluehost if you’re just starting off in the blog or website world.
+It explains why I recommend Bluehost if you’re beginning in the blog or website world.

 Sign up for Bluehost Today

-If you’re like me, you probably have tons of old files and pictures on your computer.
+You probably have tons of old files and pictures on your computer if you’re like me.
 A lot of them will probably never be used again.
 Now is the time to go through those files and delete them.
 Doing that will allow your computer to have more space.

 The next thing that you can do is have a virtual happy hour.
 A virtual happy hour is when someone hosts a meeting online via Zoom, Skype, or other platforms.
 Virtual happy hours are fun.
-They allow you to have a good convo and drink around your friends.
+They allow you to have a good conversation and drink with your friends.

 If you recently lost your job, you could apply for a new one.
-A lot of companies are hiring for remote positions, so you have a chance to be back to work in no time.
+Many companies are hiring for remote positions, so you have a chance to be back to work in no time.

 I’ve done yoga before, and it helps you to relax.
 It’s something that I need to get back into.
-If you’re interested in doing yoga, there are multiple videos on YouTube that will help you out.
+If you’re interested in doing yoga, multiple YouTube videos will help you.
 This can be a good hobby for anyone.
-Below is a yoga mat that you should consider checking out.
+Below is a yoga mat that you should check out.

 B Yoga B MAT Everyday Charcoal